KARTIK5799/VataVaran/README.md

-# Weather Website with Wishlist Feature VataVaranm
+# Weather Website with Wishlist Feature-VataVaranm

 This project is a weather website built using Vite and React.js.
 It allows users to search for weather information for any city using a public API.
 Additionally, users can add cities to their wishlist to keep track of the weather in those locations.